jaggr2/node-red-contrib-aggregator/README.md

 - minimum
 - maximum

 #### aggegration over multiple topics

 The aggregator stores the retrieved values per topic for the pending time span.
 He assumes that every topic has the same mightiness, regardless of how many values he retrieved per topic.
 Once the time span times out, this assumption leads to the following calculation of all retrieved values:

 1. Aggregation of all retrieved values per topic by the defined aggregation method
 2. Aggregation of the aggregation results of each topic again by the defined aggregation method

+If *Submit one message per topic* is selected, the second aggregration step will be skipped.
+One individual message is sent for each topic along with the original topic name.

 #### topic and error handling

 1. msg.topic is handled case insensitive (converted to LowerCase)
 2. if the msg.payload doesn't contain a number, the aggregator node raises an exception which can be caught with the Catch node

 #### Submit incomplete interval on start? option
 The Aggregator node aggregates on a whole unit of time selected.
 For example, every 4 hours starting at 12:30:00 will aggregate at [16:00:00], 20:00:00, 00:00:00 etc. The first aggregation result at 16:00:00, containing the values over the first "incomplete" timespan of 3.5 hours (12:30 - 16:00), is only outputted if the "Submit incomplete interval on start?" option is selected.
 If the option is not selected, the first output would be at 20:00 with the values between 16:00 and 20:00.